 Once again, you have a large area full of many tracks where you can be as close or far away from anyone.

-This free camping ground has a toilet, lots of bins, shady spots and plenty of walking tracks.
+This free camping ground features a toilet, numerous bins, shady spots, and a variety of walking tracks.
 You can also pitch a tent here, and there’s no time limit.

-It will get slippery after rain, so take care as it is a dirt track and it is bumpy.
+It will become slippery after rain, so take care, as it’s a dirt track and quite bumpy.

 It was a strange place to get a Wi-Fi signal.
 You could get a good signal at one spot and a few metres on either side get nothing.